WPoets/awesome-enterprise/README.md

 * Improved: Added `code.dump` to allow the ability to output the code shortcodes when needed.
 * Improved: Added `js.run_on_activity` to wrap javascript code to execute on user interaction with the browser.
 * Improved: Changed the way we can enable/disable or delete the code cache.
-* Fixed: In wp_conn module name is converted to lowercase before finding it in post table.
+* Fixed: In the wp_conn the module name is converted to lowercase before finding it in post table.
 * Fixed: Fixes in url connector.

 ##### 3.3